The Mountain Cur dog is a medium-sized dog weighing between 30-60 lbs. They may grow up to 26 inches, with males typically taller than the females.

 Sometimes small amounts of white may also be present.

-Because of this, if you see references to a dog called a Yellow Mountain Cur or a White Mountain Cur or some other (color) Mountain Cur name.
+Because of this, you may see references to a dog called a Yellow Mountain Cur or a White Mountain Cur.
+You may even see mention of some other (color) Mountain Cur name.

 Shedding is minimal with the exception of the semi-annual spring and fall shed seasons.